 As soon as possible!
 RMR Wealth can help anyone plan for retirement at any point-- but the earlier you start, the more we can help you.
 You can better reap the FDNY retirement benefits if you start planning fifteen or twenty years before retirement.
 We can tell you exactly what you need to do on a bi-weekly basis to get you where you want and need to be in retirement.
 Let us help make sure your retirement plan doesn’t go up in flames, and consider planning early.

 RMR wants to educate firefighters about the options surrounding retirement.
 If you or someone you know is planning for FDNY or service member retirement, RMR can help.
-Contact Matt Levens, Director of Wealth Management at RMR Wealth Builders, for questions related to this article or other FDNY retirement options at 212.946.3921.
+Contact Matt Levens, Director of Wealth Management at RMR Wealth Builders, for questions related to this article or other FDNY retirement options, and personal financial services at 212.946.3921.